variantstudios/westlakewine.com/pages/wines-of-the-week/index.md

 permalink: /wines-of-the-week/
 ---

 These wines are specifically selected for our FREE weekly Wine Tasting, every Friday from 4 - 7pm.
-This week's features – **Wine to Save Daylight With.****&nbsp;**Stop by Westlake Wine & Spirits today, and shop our great wine selection and variety. &nbsp;Our knowledgeable staff will be glad to help!&nbsp;
+This week's features – **St Patrick's Day: Irish Food Wine Pairings.****&nbsp;**Stop by Westlake Wine & Spirits today, and shop our great wine selection and variety. &nbsp;Our knowledgeable staff will be glad to help!&nbsp;

-Sale prices good through Tuesday, March 12, 2019.
+Sale prices good through Tuesday, March 19, 2019.

 &nbsp;